-You can make collaboration and communication much simpler by sharing projects and assigning tasks in Todoist.
+Make collaboration and communication simpler by sharing projects and assigning tasks in Todoist.
 Everyone will be able to see who needs to do what and when.
 You can even discuss details and share files in task and project comments.
 Your teammates will get notified via push notification or email about any new comments.
-Unlike in email, everything stays organized and accessible for everyone right with the relevant tasks.
+Unlike email, everything stays organized and accessible for everyone.

-To get started, create a new project for your team, click on the person icon in the top-right corner, and enter the email addresses of the people you need to collaborate with.
+To get started, create a new project for your team, and click on the “share” icon in the top-right corner in project view.
+Then, simply enter the email addresses of the people you want to collaborate with.
 They’ll receive an email inviting them to view the project in Todoist (and to create a Todoist account if they don’t already have one).

 Make meetings more efficient

-You probably have several staff meetings throughout the week.
-Todoist can help get everyone on the same page beforehand and ensure that agreed upon actions are taken afterward.
-Here’s one way to do it:
+You probably have one or more staff meetings throughout the week.
+Todoist can help get everyone on the same page beforehand and ensure that agreed upon actions are completed afterward.
+Here’s how to do it:

-- Afterward, post the meeting minutes to the task so everyone will have a record of what happened.
+- Afterward, post the meeting minutes to the task so everyone will have a record of what was discussed.

 Save articles to read later

-Taking the time to stay up to date on new developments related to your teaching can help you continual improve your students’ learning.
+Staying up to date on new developments related to your field can help you retain your expertise (and continually improve your students’ learning).
 Naturally, one of the best ways to hone your expertise and stay abreast of the latest in your field is through reading.

 Pursue opportunities to follow up on

-Aside from self-directed professional development, there are countless conferences, conventions, events, webinars, and workshops that aim to equip you with information about the best teaching styles to support students or the most recent developments in your area of expertise.
+Aside from self-directed professional development, there are countless conferences, conventions, events, webinars, and workshops that aim to equip you with information about the best teaching styles to support students or the most recent developments in your field.
 Seeking out these opportunities can be invaluable in pushing your career forward and informing the way you approach teaching.

 Being responsible for teaching anywhere from a handful to hundreds of students can be exhausting.
-It’s important to take the time to relax and do the things that re-energize you outside of school.
+This can be especially the case during the pandemic, where teaching over Zoom — with student cameras often off — can feel like speaking into the void.
+It’s important to take the time to relax and do the things that re-energize you outside of your physical or virtual classroom.
 Use Todoist to help make them a priority.

-You can create projects and tasks for your personal life too.
+- Create projects and tasks for your personal life: Create projects like “Cooking” to save new recipes and “Movies” to add must-see flicks.
 Add tasks with specific due dates and times for things that you know boost your mood — for example, exercise, reading, or spending time with friends and family.